Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 ---

-She tells them that they stole the sword and an older/middle aged tian woman who walked like a figher paid them well for it.
-They hid the sword in a place no one will ever find it again. inferring the worst the scions belive they have put the sword aboard [[Snorri's Funeral Ship]]. the scions press [[Helva]] further and she relays that they did not kill [[Snorri Stoneye]] nor were they the ones who left a feather after stealing [[Things/Te No Sui]]. [[Helva]] having shared this information attempts to kill [[Naoto no Hatsuyuki|Noe]] and [[Ochitsuite Arashi|Ochi]] intervenes preventing a 1 on 1 fight.
+She tells them that they stole the sword and an older/middle aged [[tian]] woman who walked like a figher paid them well for it.
+They hid the sword in a place no one will ever find it again. inferring the worst the [[scions]] belive they have put the sword aboard [[Snorri's Funeral Ship]]. the [[scions]] press [[Helva]] further and she relays that they did not kill [[Snorri Stoneye]] nor were they the ones who left a feather after stealing [[Things/Te No Sui]]. [[Helva]] having shared this information attempts to kill [[Naoto no Hatsuyuki|Noe]] and [[Ochitsuite Arashi|Ochi]] intervenes preventing a 1 on 1 fight.
 As [[Helva]] passes strange and ominous flames forming a death's head rise from her corpse in the mark of [[Urgathoa]].
-The remaing living raiders are offered work with the caravan and head back to join up.
+The remaing living raiders are offered work with [[the caravan]] and head back to join up.
 Determined to find [[Snorri's Funeral Ship]] the party quickly heads south and find [[Ukshaka]], [[Ulf Gormunder]]'s apprentice asking us to find him and if we can to bring him to [[Yin Po]] at the shrine of [[Shelyn]] in the [[Fire Quarter]]. [[Ukshaka]] tells the party the location of spear shatter harbor.
 After finding the location of the ship and with the notion that the missing [[Ulf Gormunder]] may be aboard along with the sword they make haste.
 As they approach those with knowledge of the procedure of these cultural funeral ships share it.
 Taking three small boats out to ferry they party they close on the funeral ship but are interrupted by a giant crab intent on feasting on them.
 They dispatch it and board.
 [[Ochitsuite Arashi|Ochi]] quickly disables the time released fire starting method.
 The pass up the body on the pyre and head below decks finding it piled high with treasures but hearing the sounds of movement and chains rattling in the dark.
 Chained on a long lead is the dead [[Snorri Stoneye]] who is now a draugr.
 As they discover this there is a commotion above decks and peering back up they find [[[[Wei Yan]]]] unconscious and [[Ameiko]] missing and several figures garbed in black poised to attack as lightining unexpectedly strikes the ship setting it ablaze.
 Most of the party scrambles to get back above decks to recover [[Ameiko]] and [[Grayson]] fells the unliving [[Snorri]] below and quickly searches for [[Things/Te No Sui]] and [[Ulf]].
-Those above dispatch the [[Frozen Shadows]] assaulting them and [[Grayson]] find neither objects of his search but instead finds [[[[Zio]]]] bound and gagged and a strange [[Talking Helmet]].
+Those above dispatch the [[Frozen Shadows]] assaulting them and [[Grayson]] find neither objects of his search but instead finds [[Zio]] bound and gagged and a strange [[Helgarval|Talking Helmet]].
 Releasing him and making haste back up and off the ship the fire is staunched and they turn to questioning the one ninja they had not killed who quickly chooses death by leaping into the deep over betrayal.
-Finding [[Ameiko]] nowhere in sight and none of what they came for the scions regroup sailing back to shor.
-Introducing himself [[[[Helgarval]]]] shares that he is was a familiar to a wizard who died and is now stranded on the material plane.
+Finding [[Ameiko Amatatsu|Ameiko]] nowhere in sight and none of what they came for the [[scions]] regroup sailing back to shor.
+Introducing himself [[Helgarval]] shares that he is was a familiar to a wizard who died and is now stranded on the material plane.
 He has spent a great deal of time following the movements of the [[Frozen Shadows]] since.
-On the way back to [[Kalsgard]] they discuss the [[Frozen Shadows]] hunting them and their knowledge of the group with [[[[Helgarval]]]] sharing that they have been using the [[Rimerunners]] as a front for the last few years.
+On the way back to [[Kalsgard]] they discuss the [[Frozen Shadows]] hunting them and their knowledge of the group with [[Helgarval]] sharing that they have been using the [[Rimerunners]] as a front for the last few years.
-With few leads the scions make way to the [[Kalsgard Shelyn Temple]] which they find crumbling and burning on their approach with screams coming from inside.
+With few leads the [[scions]] make way to the [[Kalsgard Shelyn Temple]] which they find crumbling and burning on their approach with screams coming from inside.
 Entering they see an Earth elemental standing over the body of an injured priest and hear

 > <mark style="background: #FF5582A6;">"Leave the priest, Kill them"</mark>